-All submissions made, both written and verbal, were taken into account and considered by Council at a Special Meeting held on 30 June 2020 via Zoom.
+All submissions made, both written and verbal, were taken into account and considered by Council at a Special Meeting held on 29 June 2021.

 Please Note that Council endeavours to identify cost savings and alternative revenue sources on an ongoing basis to minimise future rate rises.
 Council continues to utilise shared services as a means of efficient and cost-effective service delivery.